KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 <details>
   <summary> How many major steps does it take to build the entire HW to SW stack? </summary>
-  6 steps!
+  5 easy steps!

-  1. Build your accelerator.
+  1. Build your accelerator shell.
-  2. Configure the system to your accelerator.
-  3. Configure the CSR manager.
+  2. Configure the CSR manager.
-  4. Configure the streamer.
+  3. Configure the streamer.
-  5. Build your architecture.
+  4. Build your architecture.
-  6. Program it!
+  5. Program it!
 </details>